-The DSC PowerSeries Pro intrusion panels shall communicate with the multi-site gateway using any of the following methods: a TCP-IP or UDP-IP connection, a global gatewayKT-NCC, ordirectly to a KT-400/KT-1-PCB controller.
+The DSC PowerSeries Pro intrusion panels shall communicate with the Multi-Site Gateway using any of the following methods: a TCP-IP or UDP-IP connection, a Global GatewayKT-NCC, ordirectly to a KT-400/KT-1-PCB controller.

 The SMS shall allow up to four controller sessions back to one PowerSeries Pro.